Cabinentaxi: Deployment projects

 When the safety studies were completed the various levels of government signed off on the system and released it for commercial development.
 Several developments were already being studied by that point.

 One was an expansion of the original Hagen system, done as much as an example of the planning process as a serious proposal.
 This deployment envisioned a staged development starting with the 12-passenger cars in a network of about 40 stations covering the downtown core.
 Additional lines would then be added until it was fully expanded with 138 km of track and 182 stations covering the majority of the city and several surrounding suburbs and towns.
 The outlying tracks would primarily use the smaller cars.
 Funding for this deployment was not forthcoming.

 A system was proposed for Hamburg, initially consisting of approximately 7.5 miles of over and under guideway with 11 stations and 50 vehicles.
 In 1977 Hamburger Hochbahn estimated the total costs for this initial installation to be $56,568,000, or $7.5 million per double lane mile (compare with a Canadian estimate from 1980 at $75 to $80 million per mile for underground subway lines).
 These were not the final system costs which would have only been determined after construction, and cost increases were already being experienced as the project neared the start of construction.

-The Hamburg development coincided with a request by the American government for increased defence spending by the NATO allies, which resulted in a funding cut to all other departments of the German government.
-BMFT withdrew funding for the Hamburg project with a statement that, among other things, the failure to pursue the export market and the mandated budget cuts led to its decision.

 Cabinentaxi, as Cabintaxi, was also one of the systems approved to contend for the UMTA's Downtown People Mover Program.
 It was recognized as the favorite system to win the Detroit People Mover project.
 For the Detroit project, the system's over-and-under beam was a major advantage as the city specified a single-beam system, and the over-and-under beam would provide bi-directional operation which the city wanted but could not otherwise get with its single beam restriction.
 The schedules for the Detroit People Mover Program and the Hamburg application appeared to conflict, so the consortium chose to withdraw from the US competition and concentrate on Hamburg.

 J. Edward Anderson, the well-known U.S. proponent of PRT systems, also selected Cabinentaxi for a proposed deployment in Indianapolis.
 After the initial $300,000 for the study ran out, no further money was forthcoming and the plans fell through.

 The developing firms found themselves without a market opportunity in Europe or the United States, and withdrew from the public transit field.
 Interest in the system in the U.S. lived on, and in 1985 a consortium was arranged to take over the design rights under Cabintaxi Corporation.
 No installations followed, however.